hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 # Widget Inputs

 In the previous lesson, we introduced using the `textInput()` function.
 This function is actually a type of widget and there are many widget inputs that exist.
-In this next section, we will explore some of these different input widgets.
+In this next sections, we will explore some of these different input widgets.

 ## Text box